HiboMan/dotfiles/README.md

 - create seperate nixos configuration files for a server and a computer
 - downgrade to 24.05
 - set persistent keyboard layout in kwayland
+- move important things to top of configuration.nix